 MISSION AND VISION: The county team defines a purpose for their Prevention collaborative and a concrete description of what success will look like for the Child Abuse Prevention Plan—in terms of reduced child maltreatment or ACEs and/or increased positive child, family, and community well-being.

-COMMUNITY NEEDS ASSESSMENT: The county team conducts a data-based review of issues and needs faced by children, families, and communities regarding child abuse and neglect.
-This will include descriptions of protective as well as risk factors, dis-aggregated data to reflect areas of disproportionate impact, and data on equity of access to services and opportunities.
+COMMUNITY NEEDS ASSESSMENT: The county team conducts a data-based review of issues and needs faced by children, families, and communities regarding child abuse and neglect and creates an asset map to identify community strengths.
+This includes descriptions of protective as well as risk factors, and dis-aggregated data to reflect areas of disproportionate impact, as well as data on equity of access to services and opportunities.

 THEORY OF CHANGE: The collaborative partners describe their shared understanding as to what will bring about the desired change, making explicit the assumptions and cause-effect relationships underlying the approaches chosen.
 Defining the Theory of Change that the Prevention Plan is based on is critical to success, as it defines the ultimate impact sought (a reduction in child abuse and neglect) in measurable terms and describes the community and service system conditions that are the focus for realizing that change.